-Note: When using the A/V Mute feature, the lamp is still on.
-To turn the lamp off, the projector must be turned off.
+Note: When using the Blank feature, the projector lamp is still on.
+To turn off the lamp, turn off the projector.

-1. Press the power button on the projector or the remote control.
+1. Press the power button on the projector or the Standby button on the remote control.
 The projector displays a shutdown confirmation screen.

-2. Press the power button again.
+2. Press the power button on the projector or the Standby button on the remote control again.
 (To leave it on, press any other button.)

-The projector beeps twice, the lamp turns off, and the Status light turns off.
+The shutter closes, the lamp turns off, and the Status light turns off.